rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 # Extra Components

-After learning about how to customize geometry and material objects, we can now think about how to use them to create objects that help render a 3D scene.
+After learning about how to render shapes with geometry and material objects, we can now think about making special objects that help render a 3D scene.
 All of our scenes so far have just been shapes floating in a black void.
 Let's change that by creating a structure to represent the coordinate axes and a grid to help orient the user.
 After rendering those in a scene, we will then create a special object that handles inputs and allows the user to explore the scene by moving the camera around.

 ## Axes Helper